Raw Material Testing

 What is RAW MATERIAL TESTING and why is it important?

 The regulators require that the manufacturing process for all biologics be rigorously defined and strictly controlled.
-Clearly this begins with defining and controlling the input and in-process raw materials.
+Clearly, this begins with defining and controlling the input and in-process raw materials, which is crucial for cell manufacturing.

-The input raw materials for a cell based manufacturing process will include the cell media and any salts, buffers and other nutrients which are required for the manufacturing cells to grow and produce the biologic.
-While common in a research setting, the use of animal derived materials has long been known to be of specific concern for GMP manufacturing.
-For example, non-irradiated bovine serum is known to present significant risk of containing high levels of live virus.
-Indeed, animal derived enzymes such as porcine trypsin carry similar viral risks to serum.
-Due to these significant risks, manufacturers have tried to remove the highest risk raw materials such as serum and trypsin from their manufacturing processes.
+The input raw materials for a cell-based manufacturing process include the cell media and any salts, buffers, and other nutrients required for the manufacturing cells to grow and produce the biologic.
+While common in a research setting, the use of animal-derived materials has long been known to be of specific concern for GMP manufacturing.
+For example, non-irradiated bovine serum is known to present a significant risk of containing high levels of live virus.
+Indeed, animal-derived enzymes such as porcine trypsin carry similar viral risks to serum.
+Due to these significant risks, manufacturers have tried to remove the highest risk raw materials such as serum and trypsin from their cell-based production processes.

-Unfortunately it is not always possible to remove animal derived material from the manufacturing process.
-Apart from a number of clinical materials directly uses animal donor materials such as bone or skin; some cell based manufacturing processes may not be able to eliminate animal serum or other materials as these are critical to production.
-In such cases treatment of the high risk material for viral reduction/removal is desirable, but unfortunately is not always possible.
+Unfortunately, it is not always possible to remove animal-derived material from the manufacturing process.
+Apart from a few clinical materials directly using animal donor materials such as bone or skin, some cell-based manufacturing processes may not be able to eliminate animal serum or other materials, as these are critical to production.
+In such cases, treatment of the high-risk material for viral reduction/removal is desirable, but unfortunately not always possible.
 For example, irradiation is highly effective at inactivating live virus contamination.
-However, it can also damage key components within the serum which are essential for the manufacturing process.
-In these cases this animal derived raw material must be screened to ensure that there are no significant viral risks.
+However, it can also damage key components within the serum which are essential for the cell manufacturing process.
+In these cases, this animal-derived raw material must be screened to ensure that there are no significant viral risks, which is an integral part of product release testing.

-Even in animal free manufacturing processes there is still the risk of raw materials being contaminated through environmental sources.
+Even in animal-free manufacturing processes, there is still the risk of raw materials being contaminated through environmental sources.
 For example, minute virus of mice (MVM or MMV) is endemic to wild mice and is shed through their feces in very high quantities.
 MMV has been demonstrated as the main cause of viral contamination in mAb production as it can infect and replicate in CHO cells.
-It is therefore easy to see how this virus can enter into the manufacturing process through poor warehousing and control of the raw materials.
+It is therefore easy to see how this virus can enter the cell-based production process through poor warehousing and control of the raw materials.
+This highlights the importance of rigorous lot release procedures and product release testing to ensure that contamination does not compromise the integrity of the biologic product.

-NGS can detect viral replication, for example as specific incorporation events into the viral genome.
-Using this technique it is therefore possible to discriminate between inactivated virus and virus which is capable of replication.
-This may prove advantageous to manufacturers who cannot use traditional methods to screen their raw materials.
+Cell manufacturing processes require reliable methods to ensure the safety and integrity of raw materials.
+NGS can detect viral replication by identifying specific incorporation events into the viral genome.
+Using this technique, it is possible to discriminate between inactivated virus and virus capable of replication.
+This may prove advantageous to manufacturers who cannot use traditional methods to screen their raw materials, thereby enhancing the robustness of cell-based manufacturing.

 What we do